 Key Takeaways

-Chinese startup DeepSeek has released a preview version of its new artificial intelligence model, V4, adapted to run on Huawei chips, according to multiple reports.
-This move marks another step in China's push to build a self-sufficient AI ecosystem.
+Chinese startup DeepSeek has released a preview of its new artificial intelligence model, V4, adapted to run on Huawei chips.
+This move underscores China's push for self-sufficiency in AI technology amid U.S. export controls.

 The model comes in two versions: the more powerful and expensive Pro, and the cheaper, lighter Flash.
 DeepSeek-V4-Pro is positioned as a higher-end model with performance comparable to leading closed-source systems, particularly in agentic coding, world knowledge, STEM (science, technology, engineering and mathematics), and competitive programming.
 In maximum reasoning mode, Pro outperforms all open-source models but still trails frontier closed-source systems such as Google's Gemini 3.1 Pro and OpenAI's GPT-5.4 in some areas.